 In the most literal sense, she was indeed using “context”; however, her approach to the question had basically nothing in common with the careful process that a middling high-school reader would need to be trained in to work through it.

-As I reflected on that moment and then mentally ran through my own comprehension process, I had a sudden insight: strong readers are not strong readers only because they know how to use context clues to figure out alternate meanings; they are strong readers because they already know what the potential alternate meanings are (most of the time, at least).
+As I reflected on that moment and then mentally ran through my own comprehension process, I had a sudden insight: strong readers are strong readers not only because they can use context clues to figure out alternate meanings; they are strong readers because they already know what the potential alternate meanings are (most of the time, at least).

 These readers may use contextual information to select the most logical definition from several possibilities, but the likeliest options are already there in their minds—the surrounding information merely allows for the correct connotation to be plugged in on the fly rather than carefully worked out from scratch.